fac-13/GP_Bernadette/README.md

 # Project Bernadette (working title: My Wayfinder)

-An accessible, decision tree app built for to help grandparents and other carers visiting the [Grandparents Plus](https://www.grandparentsplus.org.uk/) website recognize their status as a 'Kinship Carer', guide them to relevant resources, and provide information for an advice callback from the charity.
+An accessible, decision tree web app built to help grandparents and other carers visiting the [Grandparents Plus](https://www.grandparentsplus.org.uk/) website recognize their status as a 'Kinship Carer', guide them to relevant resources, and provide information for an advice callback from the charity.

 View the app development site here: tbc